minjiechen/magnetchallenge/tutorials/README.md

 ## Tutorial

 Here we provide a few step-by-step tutorials to explain how MagNet AI work.
+Some of the algorithms have been deployed at [MagNet Website](https://mag-net.princeton.edu).

 For PyTorch beginners, we recommend using [Google Golab](https://colab.research.google.com/) (free) to simplify the learning process.